FjellOverflow/fjellheimen/docs/applications/set-up-env.md

 ```
 /homeserver
 │
-├── someStack
-│   ├── data
+├── stacks
-│   │   ├── application1
+│   ├── .env # global ENV
-│   │   └── application2
+│   │
-│   ├── docker-compose.yaml
+│   ├── stack1
-│   ├── .gitignore
+│   │   ├── compose.yaml
-│   ├── .env // stack-wide ENV
+│   │   └── .env # stack1 env
+│   │
+│   └── stack2
-│   ├── application1.env // app-specific ENV
+│       ├── compose.yaml
-│   └── application2.env // app-specific ENV
+│       └── .env # stack2 env
 │
-├── .env // global ENV
-├── .gitignore
-│
-├── jobs
+└── jobs
-│   ├── someJob
+    ├── someJob
-│   ├── ...
+    ├── ...
-│   └── .env // jobs-specific ENV
+    └── .env # jobs-specific ENV
-│
-└── someApplication
-    ├── data
-    ├── docker-compose.yaml
-    ├── .env // app-specific ENV
-    └── .gitignore

 ```

 ## Different ENV levels

-For some application there is up to 4 different levels of environment variables loaded after one another: [Global ENV](#global-env), [Stack ENV](#stack-env), [Local ENV](#local-env) and variables directly defined in the `docker-compose.yaml` file.
+For some application there is up to 3 different levels of environment variables loaded after one another: [Global ENV](#global-env), [Stack ENV](#stack-env), and variables directly defined in the `compose.yaml` file.
 As they are loaded after one another, variables from higher levels can be overridden on lower levels.

 ### Global ENV

-The global ENV is located in `/homeserver/.env` and is by default loaded in every `docker-compose.yaml` (with exceptions).
+The global ENV is located in `/homeserver/stacks/.env` and is by default loaded in every `compose.yaml` (with exceptions).
 Hence it should contain universal variables that are shared across all applications.
 Example variables are User- and Group-ID or timezone.

 ```
 PUID=1000